 As per the framework methodology, the primary mode of data collection was via a facilitated workshop and consensus opinion rating process, with direct reference to primary information sources for activity rating done where possible.
 In late November and early December 2020, separate workshops were held for each of the three participating local government areas.
-The workshops were attended by a diverse range of personnel from within each council, including land-use planners, compliance, catchment management, development approvals, civil engineers, asset managers, and wastewater treatment plant (WWTP) operators.
+The workshops were attended by a diverse range of personnel from within each council, including landuse planners, compliance, catchment management, development approvals, civil engineers, asset managers, and wastewater treatment plant (WWTP) operators.
 Due to the impacts of COVID-19, the workshops were held online and were facilitated by staff from Alluvium Consulting.
 Notably, due to the nature of natural resource management (NRM) versus Local Government Area (LGA) boundaries, grades resulting from the UWSF means that the MWI Report Card represents different area extents than that reported for other indicators (e.g., the Isaac LGA is shared by both Fitzroy and MWI Report Cards).
+As this indicator is updated every two years, results in the 2022 Report Card represent repeated data.